WaniKani/OS-X-Notification/README.md

 General Information
 ------------

-To get the latest Dev Version check out the "dev" branch.
+To get the latest dev version check out the "dev" branch.

 More documentation coming soon.